adedayo/intellij-community/README.md

-# A fork of the IntelliJ for more modular SDK components
+# More modular Intellij CE SDK components
 ## Motivation

- The idea of this fork of the IntelliJ IDEA Community Edition is to provide scripts to build various components of IntelliJ as separate jar libraries available on Maven central repositories making their usage, for example in small (static analysis - my use case) tools that do not require the full IDE environment as dependency.
+ The idea of this fork of the IntelliJ IDEA Community Edition is to provide scripts to build various components of IntelliJ as separate jar libraries available on Maven central repositories making their usage easier.

+My use case is a small static analysis library using IntelliJ SDK components, but which should not have a dependency on the full IntelliJ IDE environment.
+So, I could run the tool for example on CI servers.

-This may pave way for future headless tools and libraries that can run outside of the InteliJ IDE, providing many of the awesome goodness of the IntelliJ SDK and plugins in custom headless IDE-independent tools.
+The hope is that these bite-size components may pave way for future headless tools and libraries built on top of the IntelliJ platform but that can run outside of the InteliJ IDE, providing many of the awesome goodness of the IntelliJ SDK and plugins in custom, potentially headless, IDE-independent environments.

 ## Build and deploy
- To build and deploy, just issue *mvn package*
+ Note to self: to build and deploy, just issue *mvn package* from the root